Nithyaraaj21/openspace-organizer/README.md

 ## Dependencies

 - `pandas`: Data manipulation library.
-- `openpyxl`: Library for reading and writing Excel files .
+- `openpyxl`: Library for reading and writing Excel files.
-- 'zz': sss
+-
 ## License

 It's public "You are free to go"